62-Page Dental WordPress Build in 53 Days — White-Label Delivery for a US Marketing Agency

 Operational Integrity at handoff

-During the pre-handoff QA pass, a duplicate-H1 structural defect was found in the “Related Procedures” block across service-page templates — the block heading was tagged as a second <h1> rather than a <div>, a template-level issue that would have affected every service page in the dental taxonomy.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+During the pre-handoff QA pass, we found a duplicate-H1 structural defect in the “Related Procedures” block across service-page templates — the block heading was tagged as a second <h1> rather than a <div>, a template-level issue that would have affected every service page in the dental taxonomy.
+That pass ran through Site Checker.
+Our QA approach lays out the categories it walks and why a flagged defect can’t reach handoff while it’s still open.
+Once we’d handed over, the agency put the build through its own toolchain, logging findings into the shared backlog, and we cycled fixes against those entries until sign-off.

 Process